AbhiK24/abhik24.github.io/_posts/2017-08-20-Books-I-have-read-till-date.md

 Thinking in Systems: a Primer, by Donella H. Meadows.

 Gitanjali Song Offerings: A Collection of Prose Translations, by Rabindranath Tagore.

+El Alamein: The Battle that Turned the Tide of the Second World War 2, by Bryn Hammond

+Mein Kampf, by Adolf Hitler

+The Diary of a Young Girl, by Anne Frank

+A Midsummer Night's Dream, Play by William Shakespeare

+Hamlet, Play by William Shakespeare

+Merchant of Venice, Play by William Shakespeare

+Gaban (Hindi), by Munshi Premchand

+The Complete Sherlock Holmes by Arthur Conan Doyle

+Way of the Peaceful Warrior, by Dan Millman